‘Russian Kim Kardashian’ Anastasiya Kvitko Puts On A Busty Show In Tiny Little Bikini

 Anastasiya Kvitko is known as the “Russian Kim Kardashian” by many online, and much like Kim, she’s not afraid to show off her impressive curves while modeling a skimpy bikini, which is exactly what she did in her latest Instagram update.

-Anastasiya kicked off the brand new week with a bikini photo for her over 10 million followers to enjoy.
+Anastasiya kicked off the brand new week with a bikini photo for her 10 million-plus followers to enjoy.
 The social media sensation stunned in a pale pink bikini as she soaked up some sun while lounging on a yacht.

 The bikini flaunted Anastasiya’s massive cleavage, as she struck a pose for the camera.
 The tiny two-piece also showcased the model’s flat tummy, rock hard abs, curvy booty, toned arms, and long, lean legs.

 Anastasiya wore her long, dark hair parted to the side and styled in straight strands that fell down her back and over her shoulders while blowing in the wind.
-She accessorized her look with a pair of oversize orange-tinted sunglasses, and rocked a natural makeup look in the process.
+She accessorized her look with a pair of oversized orange-tinted sunglasses, and rocked a natural makeup look in the process.

-Kvitko’s glam look consisted of a bronzed glow, pink blush on her cheeks, a shimmering highlighter on her face, and pale pink lips to match her bikini.
+Anastasiya’s glam look included a bronzed glow, pink blush on her cheeks, a shimmering highlighter on her face, and pale pink lips to match her bikini.

 In the background of the photo, a gorgeous ocean scene and a blue sky complete with white, fluffy clouds can be seen.